AlanHohn/alanhohn.github.io/conversational-git/chapter-03.md

 between them directly).
 But to be more realistic, we'll pretend that `shared` is the single shared repository that both Harry and Isabelle can see.

+One other note: since I mentioned `git log`, which as expected shows history, I should also mention `git status`.
+For the following chapters, you won't see `git status` in the Git command stream because it would have broken up the flow of what I'm showing.
+That doesn't mean it's not important.
+It tells you all kinds of useful things, including what files you have that need to be committed and where you stand with respect to other repositories that you're talking to.

 Sharing Commits
 ---------------